 Race effects

-410 sprints, 25 laps: 1.
+Four hundred ten sprints, 25 laps: 1.
 Lance Dewease, 2.
 Chad Trout, three.
 Anthony Macri, 4.
 Robbie Kendall, five.
 Freddie Rahmer, 6.
 Lucas Wolfe, 7.
 Brian Montieth, eight.
 Cory Haas, nine.
 Rick Lafferty, 10.
 TJ Stutts, 11.
 Kyle Moody, 12.
 Steve Buckwalter, 13.
 Adrian Shaffer, 14.
 Dylan Cisney, 15.
 Troy Fraker, 16.
 Ryan Smith, 17.
 Danny Dietrich, 18.
 Mark Smith

 DNS: Kody Lehman

-358 sprints, 25 laps: 1.
+Three hundred fifty-eight sprints, 25 laps: 1.
 Glenndon Forsythe, 2.
 Matt Findley, three.
 Troy Wagaman Jr., 4.
 Doug Hammaker, 5.
 Kevin Nouse, 6.
 Rodney Westhafer, 7.
 Jeff Halligan, eight.
 Rich Eichelberger, 9.
 Kyle Denmyer, 10.
 Todd Rittenhouse Jr., 11.
 Chris Frank, 12.
 Dwight Leppo, thirteen.
 Gregg Foster, 14.
 Jacob Galloway, 15.
 Troy Rhome, sixteen.
 Scott Fisher, 17.
-Brett WannerAuto racing is one of the highly televised sports in the world.
+Brett WannerAuto racing is one of the most highly televised sports in the world.
 The exposure of people to auto racing has acted as a catalyst for its growth in popularity.
 More and more people, especially kids and teenagers.